Michex/Super-Easy-Java-Selenium-Frame/README.md

 _On test-config.yaml there are configs to selenium tests like main url, selenium server or time for waits._

 _On output package there are storage of screenshots that was taken after test fail._

+To start test just in the main catalogue on terminal run `mvn clean test`